 Some funders have changed how they select grantees by bringing equity considerations into the process.
 The Ford Foundation, Rohini Nilekani Philanthropies, and the GROW Fund anchored by EdelGive Foundation are amongst the funders that have integrated DEI principles into sourcing and due diligence processes.
-This approach involves, for example, soliciting grant applications in multiple languages, creating a support infrastructure, such as a helpline in multiple languages, to assist applicants, and ensuring geographic representation.
+This approach involves, for example, soliciting grant applications in multiple languages; creating a support infrastructure, such as a helpline in multiple languages, to assist applicants; and ensuring geographic representation.

-18 Venkatachalam et al, Building Strong, Resilient NGOs in India: Time for New Funding Practices.
+18 Venkatachalam et al., Building Strong, Resilient NGOs in India, The Bridgespan Group.

 IndusInd Bank CSR focuses on gender and inclusion throughout its grantmaking process.
-For example, it collects DEI-related data as part of grant management, so it can support nonprofit partners in identifying and serving community needs with existing and potential programmes.
+For example, it collects DEI-related data as part of grant management in order to support nonprofit partners in identifying and serving community needs with existing and potential programmes.